A Brief Look At Every Ferrari “P” Car, From 250 to 499

 A 250 P at the 1963 Targa Florio.
 This car, driven by Willy Mairesse and Ludovico Scarfiotti, led the race until it crashed four laps in.

-1963 saw the birth of the very first prototype class, and the 250 P was Ferrari’s challenger.
-Even more importantly it was the first mid-engine car to win Le Mans overall, and mid-engine cars have won every Le Mans since – with the exception of 1980.
-Mauro Forgheiri was the head of the project, who would oversee development of every P car until Ferrari phased out their sportscar program in 1973.
+1963 saw the birth of the prototype class, and the 250 P was Ferrari’s challenger.
+Even more importantly, it was the first mid-engine car to win Le Mans overall, and mid-engine cars have won every Le Mans since, except 1980.
+Mauro Forgheiri was the head of the project, who would oversee the development of every P car until Ferrari phased out their sportscar program in 1973.
 Powered by a mid-mounted 3.0 V12, the 250 P made 310 horsepower.
-One of it’s most forward-thinking features was using aluminum sheets to strengthen the tube-frame chassis, which worked like a primitive monocoque.
-The beautiful bodywork was styled by Pininfarina, which was rare for a racing car but it certainly looked the part.
+One of its most forward-thinking features was the use of aluminum sheets to strengthen the tube-frame chassis, which functioned like a primitive monocoque.
+The beautiful bodywork was styled by Pininfarina, which was rare for a racing car, but it certainly looked the part.
 It was fast on tight tracks like the Nurburgring and on long ones like Sebring and Le Mans.
 It won at all of those tracks and more, helping Ferrari crush the opposition in the World Sportscar Championship (WSC).
 It later became the basis for the rule-bending 250LM, but that’s a different story.

 Specs: 3.0 Liter Colombo V12, 310 horsepower, 181 MPH top speed, 1,675 pounds dry weight